Ryan-zhu-sudo/github_M10-CAR-T/02_LowFreq_Mutation_filter/README.md

 ## Notes：
   + The AD group represents the protease/reverse region of HIV.
   + The ID group represents the integrase region of HIV.
-  + The Env group represents the integrase region of HIV.The Env region is not filtered for low-frequency sequences because the number of translated homologous protein sequences after extraction is lower compared to AD and ID, which does not affect the subsequent cluster clustering.
+  + The Env group represents the Env region of HIV.The Env region is not filtered for low-frequency sequences because the number of translated homologous protein sequences after extraction is lower compared to AD and ID, which does not affect the subsequent cluster clustering.

 ## Contact
 Author:<br>